rudi-c/rudi-c.github.io/_posts/2017-04-13-journey-valedictorian.md

 But enjoyed the process, I certainly did.

-_Thanks to Christina Tan, David Choi, Hang Lu Su, Shirley Du, and many others for reviewing and their help!_
+<small>*Thanks to Christina Tan, David Choi, Hang Lu Su, Shirley Du, and many others for reviewing and their help!*</small>

 ----------------------------------------------------